Ravindraprajapat/Ravindraprajapat/README.md

 - Create an `assets/animation` folder in your profile repo.
 - Upload your GIFs (e.g., banner_wave.gif, ravindra-coding.gif, stack-animate.gif, fireworks.gif, connect-animate.gif, rocket.gif).
 - Replace the src URLs in this README with your actual GitHub asset URLs.
+- 3D icons are included using the Devicon CDN for extra visual appeal!
 -->